Project

 Our strategy

-We are restoring seagrass, oyster reefs, saltmarsh and seabird nesting habitats across the Solent’s seascape to improve ecological connectivity, whilst working collaboratively with local communities to foster a deeper understanding of seascape processes, encourage behavioural change, and increase involvement in the recovery of their seascape.
+We are restoring seagrass, oyster reefs, saltmarsh and seabird nesting habitats to improve ecological connectivity.
+Collaborating with local communities, we aim to foster a deeper understanding of natural processes, encourage behavioral change, and involvement in the recovery of their seascape.

 Our impact